BenjaminHupf/Bank-graph-for-Hypixel-Skyblock/README.md

 <br><br><img src="https://user-images.githubusercontent.com/104715363/200687463-8b11c015-f7d9-4fff-804e-44bdf8c3fc69.png"><br>
 **Picture 2 - Settings**

 Then you can activate the Banking API by clicking on the icon below the gold ingot (Picture 3).
-Make sure that the icon is green because otherwise the Hypixel API will not give the required informations needed for the program to wirk.
+Make sure that the icon is green because otherwise the Hypixel API will not give the required informations needed for the program to work.

 <br><br><img src="https://user-images.githubusercontent.com/104715363/200687836-c9fc47cb-80a4-4370-8fef-5c2fdda6bece.png"><br>
 **Picture 3 - Settings - Island Settings**